Newcastle disease prevention and control program

 Access to biosecurity program

-A copy of the biosecurity program for surveillance of Newcastle disease is available for inspection at all Department of Agriculture and Fisheries offices.
+A copy of the biosecurity program for the prevention and control of Newcastle disease is available for inspection at all Department of Agriculture and Fisheries offices.

 A free copy can be provided on request by contacting our Customer Service Centre on 13 25 23.